ClementTsang/RustNAO/README.md

 }
 ```

+See more examples in [the examples directory](./examples/).

 ## Documentation
-Documentation can be found [here]().
+Further documentation can be found [here]().
+You can also see SauceNAO's API documentation [here](https://saucenao.com/user.php?page=search-api).

 ## Development
 Interested in helping?
 Found a problem/bug?
 Let me know!

 ## Thanks
-I was mostly inspired by [Sagiri](https://github.com/ClarityCafe/Sagiri), so a huge shoutout to that project.
+I was inspired by [Sagiri](https://github.com/ClarityCafe/Sagiri), so a huge shoutout to that project.
 Furthermore, thanks to [SauceNAO](https://saucenao.com/) which provides this amazing functionality for free.